lihuamei/Thymus/README.md

 ### Data Availability

-<b> All the analysis codes used in our study are provided in the `source.code` directory.
-Raw and preprocessed data can be obtained from the provided URL: https://ngdc.cncb.ac.cn/bioproject/ </b>
+All the analysis codes used in our study are provided in the `source.code` directory.
+Raw and preprocessed data can be obtained from the provided URL: https://ngdc.cncb.ac.cn/bioproject/.

 ### Citation
 Please cite the publication: ***Li et al. Unraveling the spatial organization and development of human thymocytes through integration of spatial transcriptomics and single-cell multi-omics profiling[J].
 Nature communication, 2024.***<br>